 The oak processionary moth (Thaumetopoea processionea) is a pest that was introduced into the UK upon imported oak trees.
-It was first identified at a private development in the borough in 2006 and is now established in south and south west London.
+It was first identified at a private development in the borough in 2006 and is now established across many parts of London.

 The caterpillars of this pest feed almost exclusively on oak trees and pose a risk to human and animal health.
 They emerge from minute egg plaques in April of each year, following hatching the larvae feed upon oak leaves, and go through several stages of growth which are known as instars.

 As the caterpillar reaches its third growth stage it begins to develop urticating hairs.
 These hairs contain an irritating substance which can cause skin rashes, eye problems, sore throats and breathing difficulties for people who come into contact with them.
 Animals are also at threat and can suffer blistering, tongue irritation and eye problems.